By Joe Lea, VP of Product

 The number of connected devices in the workplace is exploding.
 As one CISO of a Fortune 100 company said to us, “I actually struggle to find devices that are not Internet connected.”
 The data shows that unmanaged and IoT devices are overtaking the managed devices.
 We find that most businesses can’t see 40% of the devices in their environment.
 Sometimes the business brings in these devices; sometimes it’s employees or vendors.

-Unlike traditional managed devices like laptops and PCs, these unmanaged devices are new endpoints filled with new exploits hackers can use to penetrating your perimeter.
+Unlike traditional managed devices like laptops and PCs, these unmanaged devices are new endpoints filled with new exploits hackers can use to penetrate your perimeter.
 They lack any inherent security capabilities, can’t be managed or secured using traditional security products, are difficult or even impossible to keep updated, and their use is increasingly pervasive across every industry.

 The Worlds of OT and IT Are Converging